-Out of all universal programming languages, machine language is the most basic.
-Computers are incapable of understanding the syntax any communication systems other than hardware-dependent machine code, which is entirely composed of numerical values.
+Of all universal programming languages, machine language is the most basic.
+Computers can’t understand any communication systems other than hardware-dependent machine code.
+And this machine code consists of numerical instructions, including:

 Machine Code Execution

-The core instruction set of all machine code configurations are attached to similarly-aligned processor classes.
-Because the structural configuration of any processor class generally matches its unique instruction set, processor models will generally adhere to the same machine code instruction set of their predecessors that they were derived from.
+The instruction sets of all machine code configurations align with similar processor classes.
+The structural configuration of any processor class matches its unique instruction set.

 Machine Code’s Margin of Error